 Discover Bank is indeed a member of the Federal Deposit Insurance Corp., which insures deposits in the event that the bank holding them fails.
 There is a limit to coverage: $250,000 per depositor, per ownership category.

-See Next: Best Money Market Accounts of 2020
+See Next: Best Money Market Accounts

 Opening a Discover Bank CD is a straightforward process that requires some personal information.
 First, you’ll enter basic information, including your name, Social Security number or taxpayer ID, date of birth and mother’s maiden name.
 Then, you’ll enter your account information, which includes your address and contact information.
 Most importantly, you’ll also select your CD’s term limit and APY, plus how much you wish to deposit.